 Office of the President

-Dr. Mikota holds a Ph.D. from Clemson University in policy studies.
-As a student at Clemson he served as President of the Graduate Student Body and as a National Fellow with the U.S. Government serving as a key innovator in Water Quality Trading and Wetlands Banking.
-As a staff member at Clemson he served as a Watershed Policy Director, an adjunct professor in the College of Engineering and Science and as a lecturer in the Master of Public Administration program.
+Mikota holds a Ph.D. from Clemson University in policy studies.
+As a student at Clemson, he served as President of the Graduate Student Body and as a National Fellow with the U.S. Government serving as a key innovator in Water Quality Trading and Wetlands Banking.
+As a staff member at Clemson, he served as a Watershed Policy Director, an adjunct professor in the College of Engineering and Science and as a lecturer in the Master of Public Administration program.

-With experience and expertise that range across many disciplines including political economy, economics, public policy, regulatory analysis, organizational dynamics, and environmental and natural resource policy, Dr. Mikota has been widely recognized as an author, co-author, and orator of diverse scholarly and applied topics as varied as economic impact analysis, environmental economics, financial regulation, economic development, and fiscal impact analysis.
-In recent years, he has focused on the nexus between higher education and the economy with a specific interest in expanding student opportunity, catalyzing academic innovation, and encouraging civic engagement and service to society.
+With experience and expertise that ranges across many disciplines including political economy, economics, public policy, regulatory analysis, organizational dynamics and environmental and natural resource policy, Mikota has been widely recognized as an author, co-author, and orator of diverse scholarly and applied topics.
+These topics range from economic impact analysis, environmental economics, financial regulation, economic development and fiscal impact analysis.
+In recent years, he has focused on the nexus between higher education and the economy with a specific interest in expanding student opportunity, catalyzing academic innovation and encouraging civic engagement and service to society.

-Dr. Mikota currently serves as the chairman of the South Carolina Technical College System Council of Presidents, he is a member of the South Carolina Workforce Development Board, the South Carolina Commission on Higher Education Council of Presidents and the Shaw-Sumter Community Council and has previously served on a variety of economic, community, and education development boards and committees.
-He is also a graduate of the Shaw Air Force Base Honorary Commander Program and the Furman Diversity Leaders Institute and Prisma Health’s Tuomey Fellows Program.
+Mikota currently serves as the chairman of the South Carolina Technical College System Council of Presidents, he is a member of the South Carolina Workforce Development Board, the South Carolina Commission on Higher Education Council of Presidents and the Shaw-Sumter Community Council.
+Mikota has previously served on a variety of economic, community and education development boards and committees.
+He is also a graduate of the Shaw Air Force Base Honorary Commander Program, the Furman Diversity Leaders Institute and Prisma Health’s Tuomey Fellows Program.

-Dr. Mikota resides in Sumter, South Carolina with his wife Camila and two daughters, Cecilia and Penelope.
+Mikota resides in Sumter, South Carolina with his wife and three children.